Bausch + Lomb AllergiFlash eye drops pods

 {month YYYY}.

-As with any allergic illness, it is important to consult a doctor at least once.
-IT WILL DETERMINE THE NEED FOR AN ALLERGY ASSESSMENT.
+As with any allergic disease, it is important to consult a doctor at least once.
+HE WILL DETERMINE THE NEED FOR AN ALLERGY ASSESSMENT.

 b) How to recognize allergic conjunctivitis?

-Redness of the eye and the inside of the eyelids accompanied by itching, swelling, and watering are signs of allergic conjunctivitis.
+Redness of the eye and the inside of the eyelids accompanied by itching, swelling and watering of the eye are signs of allergic conjunctivitis.

-This condition often accompanies allergic rhinitis (sneezing, runny nose, stuffy nose) because they are triggered by the same allergens (pollen, dust mites, pet dander, etc.).
+This condition often accompanies allergic rhinitis (sneezing, runny nose, blocked nose) because they are triggered by the same allergens (pollens, dust mites, animal hair, etc.).

 c) Some practical advice

-· Do not rub your eyes, even if they itch, because after temporary relief, this rubbing can only worsen the situation.
+· Do not rub your eyes, even if they itch, because after temporary relief, rubbing can only make the situation worse.

-· Gently rinse your eyes with clean water or a sterile eye wash to remove pollen and thus provide relief.
+· Gently rinse your eyes with clean water or a sterile washing solution to remove pollen and thus relieve your eyes.

 · Temporarily remove makeup.
-Healing of conjunctivitis or its recurrence upon reapplication may eventually help identify the responsible substance.
-The presence of an eye allergy should lead to careful selection of cosmetics.
+Healing of the conjunctivitis or recurrence upon reapplication may eventually help identify the responsible substance.
+The presence of an eye allergy should lead to vigilance in the choice of cosmetics.

-· If you wear contact lenses, it is best to remove them for the duration of eye drop treatment.
+· If you wear contact lenses, it is best to remove them for the duration of treatment with eye drops.

-d) In case of acute eye pain, decreased vision, or blurred vision, consult your doctor.
+d) If you experience acute eye pain, a feeling of decreased vision or blurred vision, consult your doctor.

 For household allergens: it is essential to take measures to reduce the presence of allergens: